 In the tradition of the openness, the NGA-West2 database “flatfiles” used in various research components of NGA-West2 have also been posted at PEER website: http://peer.berkeley.edu/ngawest2/databases/

-The actual time series of the database for download are being incorporated into an updated version of the online user-friendly PEER Ground Motion Database which will be completed later in 2013.
+The actual time series of the database for download have been incorporated into an updated version of the online user-friendly PEER Ground Motion Database at http://ngawest2.berkeley.edu/

 The following final reports from various NGA-West2 sub-projects are now available for free download at http://peer.berkeley.edu/publications/peer_reports_complete.html: